cmontemuino/tech-knowledge-base/blog-posts/time-bound-breakglass-workflows-with-kyverno/README.md

 After implementing comprehensive policy governance across a multi-tenant Kubernetes[^4] data platform serving a major fintech organization, I've discovered that the answer lies not in choosing between security and speed, but in intelligent automation that enables both[^3][^5].

-## The Data Platform Emergency Access Challenge
+## The Fintech Data Platform Emergency Access Challenge

 Modern fintech data platforms host diverse workloads across multi-tenant Kubernetes clusters[^6].
 Data scientists run Jupyter notebooks for ad-hoc analysis, machine learning engineers deploy training pipelines using tools like Ray and Apache Spark, and data analysts orchestrate complex ETL workflows with Apache Airflow.
 While these workloads don't directly process payment transactions, they generate critical outputs that support the financial ecosystem.